nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 1. This is the `Command Box` for you to type your commands.
 2. TasKitty provdes `Feedback` for your actions here.
-3. `Events Panel`, where you can view all your events
+3. `Events Panel`, where you can view all tasks that have a start and end date.
-4. `Deadlines Panel`, where you can view all your deadlines.
+4. `Deadlines Panel`, where you can view tasks you need to complete before a certain date.
-5. `Todos Panel`, where you can view all your todos
+5. `Todos Panel`, where you can view all your tasks that you wish to do someday.
 6. This shows the `Current View` of the application.
 Here, it is showing the Upcoming Tasks.
 7. This shows the `Current Path` to the file where the data of TasKitty is stored.
 There are two types of file paths:
   * Absolute: The filepath from the root folder. eg. `C:/TasKitty/data/taskmanager.xml`<br>